Digital media use and mental health: Social media and mental health

+Youth

+Recent research shows that spending too much time on social media can negatively affect mental health, especially for teens and young adults.
+A study by Twenge and Campbell (2018) found that higher screen time was linked to more anxiety, loneliness, and lower life satisfaction.
+However, a review by Keles et al. (2020) noted that social media can also provide emotional support and connection when it's used in positive and balanced ways.
+According to a survey conducted by the Pew Research Center, a majority of teens see social media as "a positive space for friendships and creativity".
+The results show that 74% of teens agree that social media platforms make them feel "more connected to their friends", and 63% say it gives them a place to "show off their creative side"(Faverio et al., 2025).

+95% of people between the ages of 13-17 have reported using some form of social media.
+Almost 2/3 of teenagers reported that they use social media daily.
+Social media in youth provides benefits and risks.
+Children who spend more than 3 hours per day using social media face a risk of problems including but not limited to depression, anxiety, and suicide risk.

 Proposed diagnostic categories

 Gaming disorder has been considered by the DSM-5 task force as warranting further study (as the subset internet gaming disorder), and was included in the ICD-11.
-Concerns have been raised by Aarseth and colleagues over this inclusion, particularly in regard to stigmatisation of heavy gamers.
+Concerns have been raised by Aarseth and colleagues over this inclusion, particularly in regard to stigmatization of heavy gamers.

 Christakis has asserted that internet addiction may be "a 21st century epidemic".
 In 2018, he commented that childhood Internet overuse may be a form of "uncontrolled experiment[s] on ... children".
 International estimates of the prevalence of internet overuse have varied considerably, with marked variations by nation.
 A 2014 meta-analysis of 31 nations yielded an overall worldwide prevalence of six percent.
 A different perspective in 2018 by Musetti and colleagues reappraised the internet in terms of its necessity and ubiquity in modern society, as a social environment, rather than a tool, thereby calling for the reformulation of the internet addiction model.

 Some medical and behavioural scientists recommend adding a diagnosis of "social media addiction" (or similar) to the next Diagnostic and Statistical Manual of Mental Disorders update.
-A 2015 review concluded there was a probable link between basic psychological needs and social media addiction.
-"Social network site users seek feedback, and they get it from hundreds of people—instantly.
+A 2015 review concluded there was a probable link between basic psychological needs and social media addiction, stating, "Social network site users seek feedback, and they get it from hundreds of people—instantly.
 It could be argued that the platforms are designed to get users 'hooked'."

-Internet sex addiction, also known as cybersex addiction, has been proposed as a sexual addiction characterised by virtual internet sexual activity that causes serious negative consequences to one's physical, mental, social, and/or financial well-being.
-It may be considered a form of problematic internet use.
+Internet sex addiction, also called cybersex addiction, is proposed as a sexual addiction involving virtual sexual activities online that can lead to significant negative effects on a person's physical, mental, social, or financial well-being.
+It is often regarded as a form of problematic internet use.